 • Kansas City Zoo

-• Kansas City sports teams – Chiefs, Royals, Outlaws, Wizards, and T-Bones
+• Kansas City sports teams – Chiefs, Royals, Current, Monarchs, Sporting KC and Mavericks

 • Kansas Speedway